Naming Single Nouns

 DIFFICULTY: 2/5

-LEVELS: 6 (+ MAX to randomize) based on syllable length and word frequency
+LEVELS: 6, based on syllable length and word frequency

 BRIEF RATIONALE: The cueing hierarchy provides increasing support from left to right to build independence in naming.

-3. STARTING SOUND: audio and video of the first sound(s) is played
+2. STARTING SOUND: Plays audio and video of the first sound(s) in the word.

-5. REPETITION: audio and video of the word being pronounced
+4. REPETITION: Plays audio and video of the word being pronounced.

-SELF-SCORING OPTION: If speech recognition is not right for you or your patient (e. g. due to accent, background noise, or lack of a microphone), you may choose the self-scoring version of this treatment.
+SELF-SCORING OPTION: If speech recognition is not right for you (e.g., due to accent, background noise, or lack of a microphone), you may choose the self-scoring version of this treatment.
 Name the picture aloud and press Check.
 A video with audio and text will appear to give the correct answer.
 If you were right, press the green check.
 If you were wrong, press the red X.

 Selected References: